Perfect Balsamic Glaze

 adding brown sugar to balsamic vinegar

-• Bring to a light boil, after which, reduce heat to medium-low.
-Let the mixture simmer, stirring occasionally, until it thickens and is reduced to about 1/2 cup, this will take about 10-15 minutes.
+• Bring to a light boil, then reduce heat to medium-low.
+Let the mixture simmer, stirring occasionally, until it thickens and is reduced to about 1/2 cup.
+This will take about 10-15 minutes.

 stirring homemade balsamic glaze